mmbase/mmbase-oldimport/contributions/CMSContainer_Portlets/portlets-preferences/README.txt

-change customer's profile and  module preferences
+Change customer's profile and module preferences, used for community user or in combination with Newsletter module.